neuralmagic/guidellm/docs/guides/cli.md

 #### Tokens Data by Benchmark
 This section shows the prompt and output token distribution statistics for the benchmarks that were run.
 Token Data statistics highlight the details of your dataset in terms of prompts and generated outputs from the model.
-Viewing this information is integral to understanding model performance on your task and to ensure you are able to hit SLOs required to guarentee a good user experience from your application.
+Viewing this information is integral to understanding model performance on your task and ensuring you are able to hit SLOs required to guarantee a good user experience from your application.

 <img alt="Sample Tokens Data by Benchmark" src="https://github.com/neuralmagic/guidellm/blob/main/docs/assets/tokens_data.png" />